jeffwillette/docker-alertd/README.md

 ### Configuration Variables

 ##### Containers
-1. name: the container name or ID
+1. `name`: the container name or ID
-2. max-cpu: the maximum cpu usage threshold (as a percentage), if the container uses more CPU, an alert will be triggered.
+2. `max-cpu`: the maximum cpu usage threshold (as a percentage), if the container uses more CPU, an alert will be triggered.
-3. max-mem: the maximum memory usage threshold (in MB).
+3. `max-mem`: the maximum memory usage threshold (in MB).
 If the container uses more system memory than this, an alert will be triggered.
-4. min-procs: the minimum number of running processes (PID's) in the container.
+4. `min-procs`: the minimum number of running processes (PID's) in the container.
 If a the number of running processes dips below this level (when a process fails), an alert will be triggered.

 ##### Email Settings
-1. from: the email address to send alert emails from
+1. `from`: the email address to send alert emails from
-2. to: the email address to send alert emails to (can be the same as from)
+2. `to`: the email address to send alert emails to (can be the same as from)
-3. smtp: the smtp server to connect to
+3. `smtp`: the smtp server to connect to
-4. password: the password to use for smtp authentication
+4. `password`: the password to use for smtp authentication
-5. port: the port to connect to the smtp server
+5. `port`: the port to connect to the smtp server

 # Step 3: Run the program